 Facilities Fees and Fines

-A list of potential fines for improper check-out and upkeep of your residential space can be found on our Check-Out Procedures website, or by downloading our Potential Check-Out Fines PDF file.
+A list of potential fines for improper check-out and upkeep of your residential space can be found by downloading our Potential Check-Out Fines PDF file.

 A fine may be assessed to all residents of a given suite, residence hall, room, or apartment if University housekeeping staff must clean an excessively dirty public or private living area or if the housekeeping staff is not able to perform standard cleaning.
 Public lounge areas are designed for the comfort of all residents and should not be used for storage.